dustinwloring1988/remindMe-ce/README.md

-# WebSim Reminders
+# My Reminder

-WebSim Reminders is a web application that allows users to set and manage reminders.
+My Reminder is a web application that allows users to set and manage reminders.
 It provides a simple interface for creating, editing, and deleting reminders, with email notifications sent on the specified date.

 ## Features